-Prior Public Company Directorships (within last five years)
+(within last five years)The Toro Company

-The Toro Company

-- · The Business Council
+- .
+The Business Council

 - · Business Roundtable

 - Council on Foreign Relations

-- · World Economic Forum, International Business
+- World Economic Forum

-Mr. Thulin has been Chairman, President, and Chief Executive Officer of 3M Company, a diversified technology company, since 2012.
+Mr. Thulin has been Chairman, President, and Chief Executive Officer of 3M Company, a diversified global manufacturer, technology innovator, and marketer of a variety of products and services, since 2012.
+Effective July 1, 2018, he will be retiring as President and CEO and will be assuming the role of Executive Chairman.
 He was Executive Vice President and Chief Operating Officer of 3M from 2011 until 2012, with responsibility for all of 3M's business segments and international operations.
 From 2004 until 2011, Mr. Thulin was Executive Vice President of International Operations.
-He joined 3M Sweden in 1979, working in sales and marketing, and has held numerous leadership positions in Asia Pacific, Europe, and the Middle East, and across multiple businesses.
+He joined 3M Sweden in 1979, working in sales and marketing, and has held numerous leadership positions in Asia-Pacific, Europe, and the Middle East and across multiple businesses.

-Business Leadership / Operations: Five years of service as CEO of 3M Company.
+Business Leadership / Operations: Six years of service as CEO of 3M Company.
 More than three decades of experience in senior management and executive positions at 3M Company, including responsibility for international operations.

-Environmental Affairs: As Chairman, President, and CEO of 3M Company, oversees all aspects of 3M's environmental and sustainability policies and strategies, which include initiatives to address challenges like energy availability and security, raw material scarcity, human health, and environmental safety, education and development.
+Environmental Affairs: As Chairman, President, and CEO of 3M Company, oversees all aspects of 3M's environmental and sustainability policies and strategies, which include initiatives to address challenges like energy availability and security, raw material scarcity, human health, and environmental safety, education, and development.